Toloka/docs/en/guide/concepts/pool-edit.md

 #### Adult content

 Tasks that contain some content which can be marked as adult, including shocking or pornographic content.
-These tasks are only issued to Tolokers who have agreed to complete these types of tasks.
+These tasks are only assigned to Tolokers who have agreed to complete these types of tasks.

 If you aren't sure whether the tasks have this kind of content, select the {% if locale == "en-com" %}**My tasks may contain shocking or pornographic content**{% endif %} option.